divadbaroon/Junov.1/README.md

-# Azure-Powered-Virtual-Assistant
+# PiBot

-## Project Overview
-PiBot is a virtual assistant, leveraging Azure's Cognitive Services for advanced speech recognition, intent recognition, and text-to-speech capabilities.
-This user-friendly bot is designed for effortless setup, training, and usage.
+A user-friendly virtual assistant designed for effortless setup, training, and usage.
 It excels in executing a diverse range of commands and utilizes OpenAI's GPT-3 for dynamic, natural language interactions.

+### Azure Powered

+- leverages Azure's Cognitive Services for advanced speech recognition, intent recognition, and text-to-speech capabilities.

+### Human-Like Interactions

+- Integrates OpenAI's GPT-3.5-Turbo to provide a more natural, human-like conversation experience.

+### Built-In Commands

+- Understands and can perform a variety of commands such as providing language translations, web browsing abilities, and weather retrieval.

+### Contextual Awareness

+- Capable of storing and utilizing conversation history, providing the assistant with context awareness.

+### Broad Conversational Skills

+- Trained on an extensive dataset that covers a wide range of conversational commands, providing efficient responses across diverse scenarios and inquiries.

 ## Requirements
 - Azure account and subscription